gm24258/L3DTEC_91907/README.md

 ## Installation
 - Recommended to use Python 3.11+
-- It is recommended that you use Windows Terminal or Visual Studio Code's integrated terminal because they have limited font style, color and emoji support.
+- It is recommended that you use Windows Terminal or Visual Studio Code's integrated terminal because other terminals have limited font style, color and emoji support.
+- Go to the latest [release](https://github.com/gm24258/L3DTEC_91907/releases) and install the `generic_terminal_rpg.zip`
+- Extract the zip somewhere like Documents, and ensure the only thing extracted is the "generic terminal rpg" folder.

 ### Dependencies
 - PyGetWindow: `0.0.9`
 - pynput: `1.8.1`